-The following is excerpted from Mike King’s Berklee Online course Modern Music Marketing: Music Promotion, Fan Relationships, and Direct-to-Fan Strategies.
+The following information on making a musician website is excerpted from Mike King’s Berklee Online course Modern Music Marketing: Music Promotion, Fan Relationships, and Direct-to-Fan Strategies.

 Creating a website is absolutely essential to the success of a musician’s online marketing efforts for one reason: control.
 Websites allow artists to share their music and shape their messaging exactly how they want.
 Before the shift in control from labels to artists, it was up to third parties to get the word out about an artist.
 Now musicians can reach their potential audience directly with their website and control nearly every aspect of the content they deliver.
-Here you’ll learn how to create a website as a musician, including the components that make a website effective.
+Here you’ll learn how to create a musician website, including the components that make a website effective.

 First, if you haven’t done so already, you’ll need to choose a website host.
 Here are some suggested platforms that can be geared towards musicians: